-Apex Clinical Research Center provides access to cutting edge clinical trials so that our patients have the first chance for the best outcomes, and so that we can be a part of advancing the field of dermatology.
+Apex Clinical Research Center provides access to cutting edge clinical trials so that our patients can make a difference and can be a part of advancing the field of dermatology.
 If you would like to be considered for one of our clinical trials or would like more information about participation, please fill out the Participant Form.

 Click on the studies to find out if you can participate